karlatolentino/karlatolentino/README.md

 ✂️ I am also a Professional Men's Hairdresser/Barber and Freelance Photographer by trade.

-🎧 I have a passion project in DJing as KARMALITA 🔥 Ask me about my Soundcloud!
+🎧 I have a passion project in DJing as KARMALITA 🔥 Talk music with me!

 🎮 I have a passion for all things tech!
 I love to geek out over video games, music, movies and pop culture.